okeeffed/dennisokeeffe-blog/content/blog/2020-06-27-stripe-with-gin-in-five-minutes.md

 The Golang API (in my opinion) has some more complexity as opposed to others for setting up a basic charge.

-Reading over their tests (like resource [4]) is the perfect way to see how to conform and adhere to the types -- particularly for our basic example.
+Reading over Stripe's example tests on [Github](https://github.com/stripe/stripe-go/blob/master/charge/client_test.go) is the perfect way to see how to conform and adhere to the types -- particularly for our basic example.

 ```go
 package main